 - Higher priced than some others

-The Moen bench offers a completely different look than the other products on my list.
+This Moen bench offers an entirely different look than the other products on my list.
 You can tell that Moen created this one with design in mind!
-It looks very good and comes in a white color.
+It looks terrific and comes in a clean white color.

-While the seat does not slide, it is very wide seat to fit larger users.
-It’s ADA compliant with total weight capacity of this bench is 400lbs.
+While the seat does not slide, it is wide enough to fit larger users.
+It’s ADA compliant with a total weight capacity of 400lbs.
 This is why it’s one of the best bariatric transfer shower benches.
 It’s definitely the most stylish option out there, even if it is a plastic tub transfer bench.

 Instead of having two legs outside the tub, this one has one leg with a long foot which makes up for the stability of four legs.
-Above it is a firm grip handle that you can hold for extra stability.
+Above it is a firm grip handle that you can hold onto for extra stability.

-The adjustable shower legs go from 16.5 and 21 inches so it should fit most tubs and showers.
+The legs adjust from 16.5 to 21 inches, so they should fit most tubs and showers.
 I love that it includes holders for a cup and a shower head!

 - Stylish look and design